 - Slowly bring your arms back down to the starting position.
 Repeat this exercise 10 times.

-If you had breast surgery without reconstruction or with reconstruction with a tissue expander you may do this exercise on the first day after your surgery, as long as your doctor tells you it’s safe.
-If you had other breast surgeries with reconstruction, only start this exercise when your doctor tells you it’s safe.
+If you had breast surgery without reconstruction or with reconstruction with a tissue expander, you may do the following exercises on the first day after your surgery, as long as your doctor tells you it’s safe.
+If you had other breast surgeries with reconstruction or a lymphovenous anastomosis procedure, only start these exercises when your doctor tells you it’s safe.

 You can do the back climb in a sitting or standing position.
 You’ll need a timer or stopwatch for this exercise.

 - Place your hands behind your back and hold the hand on your affected side with your other hand (see Figure 5).
-If you had surgery on both breasts, use whichever arm moves most easily to grasp the other.
+If you had surgery on both breasts, use the arm that moves most easily to grab the other.
 Do this stretch for 1 arm at a time only.
 Don’t do the stretch with both arms at the same time.